 Huatulco's restaurant scene punches well above its size.
 Here are restaurants worth putting on your list:

 You don’t want to visit Mexico without trying these!
-There’s also Rustico, which offers a variety of Mexican seafood dishes, combined with herbs, salsas, and spicy flavors.
 Plus: All of these restaurants come with vegan options as well!

 To truly enjoy the best beach vacation in Mexico, one must rest like a king or queen.
-Huatulco is known for its magical landscapes, and those are accompanied by some of the finest and most luxurious vacation rentals.
-Here, you will find many villas and equipped houses by our partner My Huatulco Vacation.
+Huatulco is known for its magical landscapes, which are complemented by some of the finest and most luxurious vacation rentals.
+Here, you will find many villas and furnished houses.
 All of these are by the coast and can be accessible to anyone.
-These are granted with special service, as guests can have maid and cooking service daily, and also, direct contact with the on-site restaurants.
+Some homes in Huatulco offer special services, including daily maid and cooking service and direct contact with the on-site restaurants.

 November through April is the sweet spot — dry weather, calm seas, and whale season running from mid-December through March.
 May through October brings the rains, which turn the jungle lush and keep crowds down, though ocean conditions can make boat tours harder to predict.